Open Science Guide from DTU Library

 Also, learn more about FAIR data and get help writing a DMP.

-Before submitting your manuscript to a publisher, check its scientific impact and reputation.
-At DTU, Web of Science indexed journals are highly estimated, but many other metrics and impact systems are available.
-To identify Open Access possibilities with different publishers, use sites like these: DTU Open Access Discount, How can I share it, SherpaRomeo, DOAJ, Chronoshub or Journal Checker Tool
+Before submitting your manuscript, check the journal’s scientific impact and reputation.
+At DTU, journals indexed in Web of Science are highly estimated, but other metrics and impact systems are also available.

 Other tools: Web of Science Master Journal List, Journal Impact Factor